-There was also the first experience of organizing excursion cruises in the Far East - on the coast of the Chukotka Autonomous Okrug.
+The first experience of organizing excursion cruises in the Far East, on the coast of the Chukotka Autonomous Okrug, also appeared.
 This tour includes a visit to Fr.
-Wrangel, a journey along the shores of Sakhalin and Kamchatka with a visit to the Commander Islands, the Kuril Islands.
-In July-August, when the coastal strip of the sea is ice-free, tourists are offered an 15-day trip along the route that starts and ends in the port of Anadyr.
-The cruise ship skirts Cape Dezhnev, the tourists are disembarked on.
-Wrangel, where you can see white owls, polar terns, tapas, seals, walruses, strong musk oxen and a herd of reindeers, well, if you're lucky - a polar bear, and then continue traveling along the shores of northern Siberia.
-Landing tourists in the places of residence of the indigenous peoples of the North, guests are invited to get acquainted with the life of local residents, who until now, like their ancestors, hunt seals.
+Wrangel, travel along the shores of Sakhalin and Kamchatka with a visit to the Commander, Kuril Islands.
+In July-August, when the coastal strip of the sea is free of ice, tourists are offered a 15-day journey along the route that starts and ends at the port of Anadyr.
+The cruise ship goes around Cape Dezhnev, tourists are disembarking on the island.
+Wrangel, where you can see snowy owls, polar terns, tap dancers, seals, walruses, strong musk oxen and a herd of reindeer, and if you're lucky, a polar bear, and then continue your journey along the shores of northern Siberia.
+Landing tourists in places of residence of the indigenous peoples of the North, guests are invited to get acquainted with the life of local residents, who still, like their ancestors, hunt seals.

 The implementation of such programs is carried out on the research ship Professor Khromov, owned by Hydrometflot, the operator is Far Eastern Regional Research Hydrometeorological Institute.
 The vessel was completely refitted in 1998 year with the expectation of comfortable accommodation up to 50 passengers.
 There is a restaurant, a bar, a lounge for relaxation, a library, a medical service and a telephone satellite connection for calls and e-mails, as well as Zodiac-type boats and two all-terrain hovercrafts.
 This allows travelers to live and feel comfortable on board, to get acquainted with unique natural objects even in especially difficult for landings places of the Far East coast.